Snergster/virl_packet/beta.README.md

    The output will provided details of your Remote VIRL server instance.

-10. When logged in, to run commands such as 'nova service-list' you need to be operating as the virl user.
+10. If logged in as `root`, to run commands such as 'nova service-list' you need to be operating as the virl user.
 To do this, use the command

     `su -l virl`

 11. The VIRL server is provisioned in a secure manner.
 To access the server, you must establish an OpenVPN tunnel to the server.
     1. Install an OpenVPN client for your system.
-    2. Sftp to the IP address of your VIRL server.
-NOTE - you may need to configure your sftp client to use the id_rsa keys that's been 	generated for you
+    2. The set up of the remote VIRL server will automatically configure the OpenVPN server.
+The 'client.ovpn' connection profile will be automatically downloaded to the directory from which you ran the `terraform apply .` command.
-    3. The 'client.ovpn' file is located at `/var/local/virl/client.ovpn'
+    3. The 'client.ovpn' file can be copied out to other devices, such as a laptop hosting your local VIRL instance.
     4. Download the file and open it with your OpenVPN client

 12. With your OpenVPN tunnel up, the VIRL server is available at http://172.16.1.254